plerup/espsoftwareserial/README.md

 interrupts in particular, this software serial adapter supports full duplex receive and send.
-At high bitrates (115200bps) send bit timing can be improved at the expense of blocking concurrent full duplex receives, with the `SoftwareSerial::enableIntTx(false)` function call.
+At high bitrates (115200bps) send bit timing can be improved at the expense of blocking concurrent full duplex receives, with the `EspSoftwareSerial::UART::enableIntTx(false)` function call.

 The same functionality is given as the corresponding AVR library but several instances can be active at the same time.
 Speed up to 115200 baud